aetrion-music/aetrion-modular/README.md

 1. Use SEQ Mode "CV Control" to change the steps.
 Use the CLOCK input with a different (gate) sequencer to have the chords play rhythmically (see example 2).
 2. Use the module as a monophonic sequencer ie. by patching in random quantized voltage or CV from a shift register.
 Try out the different sequencer modes.

+### Notes on clock usage, reset and syncing ChordVault with other sequencers
+ChordVault implements the [timing standard" proposed by VCV](https://vcvrack.com/manual/VoltageStandards#Timing) so there is a reset lockout for 1ms.
+To make sure ChordVault syncs properly with other sequencers please check if they follow the same standard and also check for settings on chordvault (skip partial clock option should be activated) and the clock module you are using.

+For the most popular clock module [CLOCKED](https://library.vcvrack.com/ImpromptuModular/Clocked), the following settings seem to work best.

+* turn OFF “outputs high on reset when not running”
+* turn ON “on stop” > “do internal reset” & “send reset pulse”
+* click run once to reset everything (clock is now stopped)
+* click it again and everything should start in sync.

 ## Patch Examples